Thanksgiving seems like the perfect time to get this post that’s been in my head out.

 Imagine doing SEO for a WordPress site without plugins to handle things like title tags and meta descriptions at the post and page levels.
 I was using Stephan Spencer’s title tag plugin when All In One SEO Pack arrived on the scene circa 2008 from Semper Fi Web Design.

 Michael Torbert was a WordPress developer who recognized performing SEO for WordPress was a lot of work.
 He created the versatile All in One SEO Pack to make life easier for everyone with a WordPress site.
 SEO plugins have come a long way handling stuff like social, and schema.org markup and sitemaps.
 There are many.
 Only one WordPress SEO plugin can claim to have overtaken it and that’s Yoast SEO which does many of the same things.
+All in One SEO Pack Plugin was acquired by Syed Balkhi’s company in 2020.
 I still use All In One on sites today.

 Jason Acidre – The Unknown Blogger